Praying in Tongues: The Believer’s Guide to Breakthrough

 Building upon these practical steps, we'll now explore the vital role of fervency in prayer.

-James says, "The prayer of faith will save the sick, and the Lord will raise him up. … The effective, FERVENT prayer of a righteous man avails much" (James 5:15–16, emphasis added).
+James says, "The prayer of faith will save the sick, and the Lord will raise him up. ...
+The effective, fervent prayer of a righteous man avails much" (James 5:15–16).

 The Greek word ἐνεργέω (energeō), often translated as "fervent," implies that our prayers should be charged with "energy" when delivered, balancing passion and faith.
-According to James, it's a motivated prayer of faith that's effective and always produces a result.
+According to James, it's a motivated prayer of faith that is effective and always produces results.

 We must put effort into our prayers to receive the desired results.
-Fervent prayers require fervency!
+Fervent prayers require fervency — they demand our full engagement!
 Pray from your innermost being — your spirit, not just from your intellect.

 While it is true that our prayers should be based on faith, not feelings, it doesn't mean we should not feel anything when praying.
 Lack of emotion can leave room for doubt, leading to uninspired, unanswered prayers.